 - Timeline for: public access, classes starting, seasonal activity schedules, research waiting, etc.

-- Incomplete design arch/engineering, fast tracking
+- Incomplete design architecture/engineering, fast tracking

 - Project complexity